okon-emma/Question5/README.md

 For the Endpoints, I used LINQ to query the XML file to return the required data.
 I then used a class to represent my response and request.

+## Sample JSON for POST Request
+NB: Kindly note that the ID is automatically inserted into the country class object that would be sent to the server.
+This is done by incrementing based on the length of the items in the list.
+{
+    "code": "NG",
+    "name": "Nigeria"
+}

 ## API Screenshots
 Get Method - Returns a list of countries <br />
 ![alt text](https://gtbtech5.s3.us-east-2.amazonaws.com/Q5A.PNG)<br />